Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Positive leaves

-Combined with the following lemma, we conclude that a positive leaf is a Loch Ness Monster, i.e.\ a surface of infinite genus with one end.
+By using this result, combined with the following lemma, we can conclude that a positive leaf is a Loch Ness Monster, \textit{i.e.} a surface of infinite genus with one end.
 This gives Theorem \ref{thm:LochNess} for positive leaves.
+Notice that the singularities in the metric completion of the leaf are located at the lattice points in the chamber of torus type and are therefore a discrete infinite set.

 \begin{lem} Let $S$ be a topological surface, and let $\mathcal{P}$ denote a topological surface homeomorphic to the plane $\mathbb{C}$.
 Suppose there exists a branched double cover $\pi:S\to\mathcal{P}$, branched over a infinite, discrete set of points.
-Then $S$ is a Loch Ness Monster. \end{lem} \begin{proof} First we show that $S$ has one end.
+Then $S$ is a Loch Ness Monster. \end{lem}

+\begin{proof} First we show that $S$ has one end.
 Suppose not.
 Since $\pi$ is a branched double cover and $\mathcal{P}$ is one-ended, $S$ has two ends, each covering the unique end of $\mathcal{P}$.
 Thus for some large enough simply connected compact set $K\subset\mathcal{P}$, the preimage of $\mathcal{P}-K$ consists of two connected components.
 But $\mathcal{P}-K$ contains ramification points of $\pi$, so its preimage must be connected, a contradiction.

 Next we show that $S$ has infinite genus.
 Indeed, take a disk $D$ in $\mathcal{P}$ containing exactly two ramification points.
 Then $\pi^{-1}(D)$ is connected, and by Riemann-Hurwitz formula, has Euler characteristic $0$.
 It has either one or two boundary components.
 If it has one, then by capping off the boundary component we obtain a closed surface with Euler characteristic $1$, which cannot be.
 So $\pi^{-1}(D)$ has two boundary components, and is therefore a cylinder.
 There are infinitely many disjoint pairs of ramification points, so we obtain infinitely many handles of $S$.
 By classification of topological surfaces, $S$ is thus a Loch Ness Monster. \end{proof}